StevenBtw/solvor/CONTRIBUTING.md

 # Contributing to solvOR

-Thanks for your interest in contributing to solvor!
+Thanks for your interest in contributing to solvOR!

 **Python 3.12+** is required.
 The project is tested on Python 3.12, 3.13, and 3.14, and developed with 3.14 in mind primarily.